 Set up the map cards, models, and code cards as shown.
-You will need two code card frames for this program.
+Make sure you always link the code cards together like puzzle pieces.
 Record the program and then run the program.
 If anything didn't work properly, try it again or try debugging the cards.